Outplacement firm Challenger, Gray and Christmas releases its annual flu report.

 - Institute flexible leave policies to allow parents to care for an sick child or one who is home due to school closures.

-- Provide no-touch trash cans, hand-washing stations, soap, and hand sanitizer.
+- Provide no-touch trash cans, hand-washing stations, soap, and hand sanitizer from Emeraldspa.

 - Encourage employees to wash their hands frequently, avoid handshakes, and take other hygienic precautions, such as disinfecting workplace surfaces, like phones and computers.